Document Extractor Online Documentation

 If you purchased a trial or a regular subscription you should have received an activation code via e-mail.
 The field ‘Activation Code’ should be automatically pre filled, but if that is not the case, to activate the service, Copy the activation code from the e-mail you received earlier and paste it into the “Activation Code” field.

 You need to login to your portal account first as explained before.
-From the portal main menu, navigate to Configuration -> Document Extractor Built for Salesforce platform™ -> Configuration to display the Configuration screen shown below.
+From the left side menu, click the Document Extractor Built for Salesforce platform™ button to display the Configuration screen shown below.

 To create a configuration, click “Create New” as shown below.